-Argan oil is not cheap, but worth its price
+Argan oil is not cheap, but it is worth the price

 Argan oil is one of the most expensive cosmetic ingredients.
 Of course, depending on how much of the good stuff is actually in your care product, that will be reflected in the price.
 Even before you look at the INCI list, it gives you a hint as to whether argan oil is only contained in homeopathic doses or whether it is a basic ingredient.
 After all, 1 liter of pure argan oil requires around 30 kilograms of berries.
 And they only grow in a certain area of Morocco worldwide.

 So a scarce treasure.
 But especially for the care of mature skin, argan oil does a great job because it gives it more moisture.
 That's why I give a whole five out of 5 points for the care effect.